brodyberg/ReactLearn/ReactFluxAndGraphQL.md

   * bundle to one thing
   * using Babel we'll be able to use ES6
   * can use webpack-cli -w to just watch

+NVM
+ * Doesn't work on Windows...

+When upgrading Node he also deletes and re-installs everything in node_modules